-- That where the general body comprises at last fifty percent members from the Associate class, there shall be rotation of office of chairman between Associate and Corporate Members
+- That where the general body comprises at last fifty percent members from the Associate class, there shall be a rotation of the office of chairman between Associate and Corporate Members

-- Provided further where there are more than one voce chairman, at last one shall be from the class of members other than the chairman
+- Provided further where there are more than one vice chairman, at last one shall be from the class of members other than the chairman

 - The office bearers shall be elected by the executive committee from amongst its members

-The registered Office of the Association shall be located at Karachi and the Association shall have One zonal offices comprising as follows:-
+The Registered Office of the Association shall be located at Karachi and the Association shall have One zonal office comprising as follows:-

 - Southern (representing the provinces of Sindh and Baluchistan)